Why functional programming got me — and the design changes that followed

 So, these were my pain points, and I was primed to find solutions in functional programming and I did.

-The game-changing key idea in functional programming is the pure function.
+The key idea is to start thinking in terms of pure functions alongside classes.
 A pure function is as simple as it gets: it takes input and returns output, with no hidden state and no implicit dependencies.
-When you apply this style to your business logic, things become clean and predictable.
+Using pure functions as building blocks unlocks an additional solution space.
+For example, the issues described above evolve as follows:

 Testability improves: This makes testing straightforward, you call the function with test data and check the result.
 No hidden state means no complicated setup, and no implicit dependencies mean you don’t need objects standing in for other objects.
 You may need to supply a function as an argument when testing.
 But this “mock” is just a single, stateless function, not an entire class with multiple methods and internal state.
 The complexity drops dramatically.
 So the takeaway is this: when you structure your logic as pure functions, the heavy mocking simply disappears.